Encharted Cook

 Make Ahead: This salad is even more delicious the day after you make it!

-Storage: You can store it in a sealed airtight container in the refrigerator for 2-3 days.
-I prefer to use a glass container but plastic is fine too.
+Storage: Store in a sealed, airtight container in the refrigerator for 2-3 days.
+I prefer to use a glass container, but plastic is acceptable too.

 Close up view of the salad in a large clear bowl with chop sticks.